 College brings lots of new activities and opportunities for you to try alongside your study.
-Why not get involved with one of our academies, study plus or the Duke of Edinburgh Award?
+Why not get involved with one of our academies, Study Plus, Health, Wellbeing & Sport physical activities or the Duke of Edinburgh Award?
 Whether your interest is sporting, academic or medical, we have created programmes and support to help you excel.

 What could be a better way of meeting new people than signing up to a club or academy with people who share the same interests as you?
 Taking part in extra activities is a sure way to have fun and make College a fulfilling experience, as well as looking great on your UCAS application or CV.

 The start of College is the best time to form some good habits and help you manage the leap from GCSEs to Further Education.
 Find a routine that works for you, making sure you get plenty of study time and put important dates such as exams and deadlines in your diary to make managing your studies easier.

 One of the best things you can do is revise as you go along, rather than leaving it until exam time approaches.
 After a class you can read up on what you learned and make flash cards that can double as a revision tool.

 Many students find they need support with their course at some point.
 You can visit the Learning Services team in the Temple and Garrow Learning Resource Centres to discuss any support needs you might have or to find out if you are entitled to support in your lessons and exams.